 Ferrets are made to consume meat and their digestive system hasn’t evolved much from that of their ancestors.
 This means that a wild ferret’s diet has remained consistent throughout the years ever since they appeared.
 Despite being incredibly adorable creatures, ferrets are natural-born killers and they’re very good at it.

-In the wild, a ferret can eat anything from mice, small birds, other creature’s babies, to rabbits, bigger birds, and even snakes if they have to.
+In the wild, a ferret can eat anything from mice, small birds, other creature’s babies, to rabbits, turtles, bigger birds, and even snakes if they have to.
 They are very good hunters equipped with excellent low-light vision and powerful teeth.
 Their sense of smell is also incredibly evolved, which helps them identify prey from very long distances.

 Generally, wild ferrets stay hidden in the burrows made by rabbits or other similar creatures.
 They tend to eat the burrow-makers and move in.
 They also live in groups (called “Businesses”), which makes getting rid of a few hares very easy.
 This is also why there were domesticated in the first place.
 A few ferrets can get the rabbits out of their burrows very easily and the human can catch them or shoot them a lot easier.